Delta Charter late inning rally falls short - Mississippi's Best Community Newspaper

 “I’m ready to start beating teams that I feel like we are equal to,” Beach said.
 “I felt like they (Mangham) were just as good as us.
 That would have been a great win but we waited a bit too late to get the sticks going.”

 Delta Charter started the game capitalizing off of some base hits and moved runners around the diamond.
-They also had an inside the ballpark home run as Shively Blaney drilled a ball over the left fielders head and raced home beating the throw to the plate.
+They also had an inside the ballpark homerun as Shively Blaney drilled a ball over the left fielders head and raced home beating the throw to the plate.

-She yelled lets go, as she jumped off the ground from her slide and ran to celebrate with the Storm’s dugout.
+She yelled “lets go”, as she jumped off the ground from her slide and ran to celebrate with the Storm’s dugout.
 Beach said she scored because of her aggressive base running.
 The bats did not get going again until the final inning of play.

 The Storm have played three district games and lost two of them.
 Beach said they would need to play better on defense in order to win their district games against Oak Grove, Cedar Creek and St. Frederick.

 “Defensively we still have a lot of work to do,” Beach said.
-“Offensively we are scoring runs, but our defense gets us in bind where we have to score more than normal.”
+“Offensively we are scoring runs, but our defense gets us in a bind where we have to score more than normal.”

 Delta Charter had an impressive defensive stop as shortstop Sophie Cooper made a leaping, over the shoulder catch deep in the hole to rob a Mangham batter of a base hit.